-In my practice as a psychotherapist, I have drawn on my own experience as a meditator and student of Buddhist psychology.
+When I practiced as a psychotherapist, I drew on my own experience as a meditator and student of Buddhist psychology.
 These practices have given me an irreplaceable kind of “refuge” for handling the most difficult places in my life, and an approach for facing the world with greater wisdom, open-heartedness, and courage.
-In the fall of 2014, I started teaching courses in Buddhist psychology with Perth’s Yoga Connection studio as a way of sharing some of what I have learned.
+In the fall of 2014, I started teaching courses in Buddhist psychology as a way of sharing some of what I have learned.
 Since then, I have also started leading workshops at various other locations.

 As I have discovered, Buddhist psychology is tremendously valuable for a host of reasons.
 These include: